 - Form 8812 (Additional child tax credit)

-If you have a simple return and feel comfortable using a computer, the IRS Free File may be for you.
+If you have a simple return and feel comfortable using a computer, the United Way Worldwide’s My Free Taxes online tax site can help.
+Go to www.MyFreeTaxes.com to learn more.
+You can prepare your state and federal return for free.

 Tax Time Savings: Tax time is a great time to save.
 Consider setting money aside in an emergency fund for unexpected expenses.